 develop in the focused and pressed states:

-Note: As some of you may know, I am a huge fan of Android Drawable
+Note: As some of you may know, I am a huge fan of Android Drawables.

 I think they are one of the most amazing features of the Android UI